maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/vote-disabilities.md

 Watch the Center for Independence's video on [Why You Should Vote](https://www.youtube.com/watch?v=FIX1KFGIhvQ&t=2s).

+Learn more about making a plan for successful voting on the [Disability Rights California website](https://www.disabilityrightsca.org/publications/make-a-plan-for-successful-voting).

 **Accessible information**

 The state [Official Voter Information Guide](http://voterguide.sos.ca.gov/) that is mailed to each registered voter is available in a downloadable MP3 [audio version](http://www.sos.ca.gov/elections/voting-resources/voters-disabilities/), audio cassettes, in American Sign Language, and in large print.
 You may call (800) 345-8683 to request these versions.